borisdev/resume/resume.md

 - The puzzle for the CTO and I was to figure out how to get around LinkedIn’s bot detection in order to scrape millions of HTML public profiles, the raw data for our prediction pipeline.
-- I ran and tracked experiments on different spider configurations.
-- I led a junior devops engineer to help me build a Splunk observability system.
+- I led a junior devops engineer to build a Splunk observability system that was used to track performance and experiments on different spider configurations.
-- I trained a junior data engineer to help with scraping.
+- I trained a junior data engineer to maintain the scraping system.

 Tech lead to move the company from a monolith to a microservice architecture

-- I broke down the coding work.
+- I coached a data engineer to guide the data scientists into a new microservice development pattern.
-- I explained to management the microservice architecture using whiteboard diagrams.
+- I explained to management the technical vision behind how the microservice architecture using whiteboard diagrams.
+- I explained to management the human vision behind how the microservice architecture saving the data scientists from toil.

 Supported data scientists to reduce their toil